-15 How long do going-private transactions typically take in the context of a public real-estate-related business combination?
+17 How long do take-private transactions typically take in the context of a public real estate business?
 What are the major milestones in this process?
 What factors could expedite or extend the process?

-As discussed above, going-private transactions typically involve the establishment of a special committee of independent directors, which retains advisers and subsequently negotiates.
-This post-agreement process generally takes one to three months to reach agreement but can take longer.
+As discussed in question 16, going-private transactions typically involve the establishment of a special committee of independent directors, which retains advisers and subsequently negotiates.
+This process will often extend the time needed for negotiations.

-In one-step mergers, proxy statements (including additional information required by Rule 13e-3) are prepared and filed with the SEC, subject to SEC review, and mailed to shareholders prior to the shareholder meeting.
-This post-agreement process generally takes another three to four months.
+In one-step mergers, proxy statements (including additional information required by Rule 13e-3) are prepared and filed with the SEC, subject to SEC review, and mailed to shareholders prior to the shareholders' meeting.
+As the SEC will review and comment on any 13e-3 filing, this post-agreement process generally takes another three to four months.